hatim-elqaddoury/Flicker-MatLab/README.md

 // Instructions:

-Put in the repository an old black and white video with flicker./n
+Put in the repository an old black and white video with flicker.

 (if your hardware is not pawerfull,it's better to chose a short video so u can visualize the results).